jaden-young/eiffel/eiffel-vocabulary/EiffelIssueVerifiedEvent.md

 __Required:__ Yes
 __Legal targets:__ [EiffelIssueDefinedEvent](../eiffel-vocabulary/EiffelIssueDefinedEvent.md)
 __Multiple allowed:__ No
-__Description:__ Identifies an issue in a succesfuly addressed state.
+__Description:__ Identifies an issue that has been succesfully verified.

 ### FAILED_ISSUE
 __Required:__ Yes
 __Legal targets:__ [EiffelIssueDefinedEvent](../eiffel-vocabulary/EiffelIssueDefinedEvent.md)
 __Multiple allowed:__ No
-__Description:__ Identifies an issue in a failed to be addressed state.
+__Description:__ Identifies an issue that has failed verification.

 ### INCONCLUSIVE_ISSUE
 __Required:__ Yes
 __Legal targets:__ [EiffelIssueDefinedEvent](../eiffel-vocabulary/EiffelIssueDefinedEvent.md)
 __Multiple allowed:__ No
-__Description:__ Identifies an issue in an inconclusive state.
+__Description:__ Identifies an issue for which this verification was inconclusive.

 ### IUT
 __Required:__ Yes